Network Anomaly Detection in Cars: A Case for Time-Sensitive Stream Filtering and Policing: Micro-Benchmarking Anomaly Detection

-\paragraph{Reordering: A change in frame sequence} In Fig.~\ref{fig:attack_impact_reordering}, the frame order is changed from $1\rightarrow 2\rightarrow 3$ to $2\rightarrow 3\rightarrow 1$.
+A change in sequence of frames.
+In Fig.~\ref{fig:attack_impact_reordering}, the frame order is changed from $1\rightarrow 2\rightarrow 3$ to $2\rightarrow 3\rightarrow 1$.
 An attack example for reordering is message sequence violation of communication protocols.
 If not executed at the source, a frame is taken and inserted after any number of other frames passed.
 Reordering of frames is observable at the current node in particular as it changes the timing of frames.